True-North-Intelligent-Algorithms/tnia-python/README.md

 We tend not to install many of the dependencies via setup.py.
 The dependencies are complex and not all are needed to run many examples.
 Thus we leave it up to the user to install dependencies manually, allowing them to potentially install a minimum set of dependencies for the specific code they are interested in running.

-## Current recommended method to set up a bio-imaging environment for running tnia-python examples
+# Current recommended method to set up a bio-imaging environment for running tnia-python examples

-### Start with Mamba and devbio-napari
+## Using Mamba and devbio-napari

+### Mamba

 (Credit to Robert Haase https://twitter.com/haesleinhuepf, for these instructions)

 Install mambaforge on your computer as explained in this [blog post](https://biapol.github.io/blog/mara_lampert/getting_started_with_mambaforge_and_python/readme.html).
 Installing mambaforge will make installing other toolkits much faster.

 If you already have some conda or anaconda installation on your computer, ***please install mambaforge*** anyway as explained in the blog post linked above.

+### Devbio-napari

 Devbio-napari is a bundle of napari plugins useful for 3D+t image processing and analysis.
 It's a big installation but installs jupyter notebooks, napari, opencl and several useful plugins and libraries all at once.